 In The Communist Manifesto Marx described how the industrial revolution formed all the numerous social classes into two great hostile camps: the capitalist and the proletariat.
 The latter was a new urban class of skilled and semi-skilled workers entirely dependant upon their labour to live, with no means of production such as a workshop, no property such as a home, and no land to cultivate or raise animals on, but who were themselves bred for human labour, moved around to the means of production, housed in hastily thrown-up slums, periodically starved when not needed, and used and discarded like machines in the industry in which they laboured.
 E. P. Thompson, in his 1963 study The Making of the English Working Class, went on to describe how, by dispossessing tenant farmers and eradicating artisanal production and the skills that went with it, the industrial revolution between 1780 and 1830 created something called The Working Class; that is, a single class with a common experience of its exploitation within the economic relations of capitalist production.
 From this emerged a class consciousness and with it certain forms of working-class organisation, including trades unions, corresponding, friendly and reform societies, the radical press, the co-operative movement, the Luddites, the Chartists, working men’s clubs, various anarchist, socialist and communist federations, leagues and political parties, and, for our sins, the Labour Party, which from the beginning sought to contain and appropriate all these other – and more particularly revolutionary – organisations to its parliamentary aspirations.

 When it was unilaterally decided to de-industrialise the UK economy in the 1970s a decision had to be made about what to do with these forms of working-class organisation and political representation.
 The history of the UK from, lets say, 1979 to now is the history of this economic revolution and the ideological forms to emerge from, accommodate and impose it.
 This revolution wasn’t unique to the UK, but its ideological forms are particular to the class structure of this country.
-Today, 40 years later, the Polish labourer digging up your road; the Brazilian cleaner who takes two night buses into a West End hotel from her flat in Romford; the Bangladeshi waiter pitching for your custom outside a Brick Lane restaurant; the Russian stripper passing round a pint mug in a Shoreditch pub; the Spanish nanny looking after the kids of Islington housewives; the Sheffield call centre telephonist whose dad lost his job in the steelworks in the 1980s and never worked again; the Lithuanian single mother strapped to a wrist-monitor during 18-hour shifts in an Amazon warehouse on the M1; the Scouse kid who came down to London to find work and now cycles round London for Deliveroo on a zero-hours contract without health care or union representation; the door-to-door salesman from Yorkshire who is only paid when he exceeds his sales targets; the Essex boy who works for a car dealership in Chingford and voted for Iain Duncan Smith; the secretary who catches the 5am train from Kent to work in the City for Goldman Sachs; the second generation Jamaican mechanic whose garage is threatened with demolition by Hackney council because they want to build a fashion hub under the arches; the Welsh Port Talbot steel worker who has seen his pension vanish into a hedge fund because the Indian owners faced competition from China; the Pakistani postman in Hounslow who was fired at 40 when the government privatised Royal Mail; the Margate fish & chip shop owner who had to sell his business to a Chinese investor when the council doubled his business rates; the Irish builder who put his life’s savings into a house that two years later was worth 25 per cent of what he paid for it; and, of course, the Lambeth resident who enacted her Right to Buy in 1982 and was looking forward to a retirement in financial security but is now facing a compulsory purchase order by the council, which wants to demolish her home and replace it with a property that will go on sale for £600,000 – all these individuals are working class, but they wouldn’t recognise each other as sharing a world view, a common background, a collective goal, similar values, the same class interests, as having the same class enemies, or even as belonging to the same class.
+Today, 40 years later, the Polish labourer digging up your road; the Brazilian cleaner who takes two night buses into a West End hotel from her flat in Romford; the Bangladeshi waiter pitching for your custom outside a Brick Lane restaurant; the Russian stripper passing round a pint mug in a Shoreditch pub; the Spanish nanny looking after the kids of Islington housewives; the Sheffield call-centre telephonist whose dad lost his job in the steelworks in the 1980s and never worked again; the Lithuanian single mother strapped to a wrist-monitor during 18-hour shifts in an Amazon warehouse on the M1; the Scouse kid who came down to London to find work and now cycles round London for Deliveroo on a zero-hours contract without health care or union representation; the door-to-door salesman from Yorkshire who is only paid when he exceeds his sales targets; the Essex boy who works for a car dealership in Chingford and voted for Iain Duncan Smith; the secretary who catches the 5am train from Kent to work in the City for Goldman Sachs; the second generation Jamaican mechanic whose garage is threatened with demolition by Hackney council because they want to build a fashion hub under the arches; the Welsh Port Talbot steel worker who has seen his pension vanish into a hedge fund because the Indian owners faced competition from China; the Pakistani postman in Hounslow who was fired at 40 when the government privatised Royal Mail; the Margate fish & chip shop owner who had to sell his business to a Chinese investor when the council doubled his business rates; the Irish builder who put his life’s savings into a house that two years later was worth 25 per cent of what he paid for it; and, of course, the Lambeth resident who enacted her Right to Buy in 1982 and was looking forward to a retirement in financial security but is now facing a compulsory purchase order by the council because it wants to demolish her home and replace it with a property that will go on sale for £600,000 – all these individuals are working class, but they wouldn’t recognise each other as sharing a world view, a common background, a collective goal, similar values, the same class interests, as having the same class enemies, or even as belonging to the same class.
 And it suits the class exploiting them to have them think and act that way.

 The history of the UK within my lifetime has been about the destruction of the working class as a class and its replacement with this fractured, infighting, alienated, easily manipulated, stigmatised, depoliticised, unorganised, scared, bullied, demonised and increasingly impoverished demographic, which doesn’t even deserve the titled of a class anymore.
 And how has the so-called ‘radical’ middle class responded?
 With multiculturalism as the ideology of multi-national capitalism.
 With identity politics as the opium of the liberal.
 With (no doubt) denouncing my characterisation of these workers in the paragraph above as ‘racist’.
 With the Premier League and Who Wants to be a Millionaire?
 With dotcom millionaires and business startups.
 With demanding equality of bonuses for female hedge-fund managers.
 With tooled-up cops and the perpetual War on Terror.
 With deserving ‘strivers’ and undeserving ‘shirkers’.
 With ASBOs for council-estate kids and PSPOs for beggars.
 With anti-homeless benches and £100 fines for rough sleeping.
 With poverty porn TV and Strictly Come Dancing.
 With ethically sourced coffee for hipsters and ‘trans’ rights for Goldsmiths students.
 With accusations of racism against Brexiteers and Oxbridge graduates at the Guardian denouncing the ‘white working class’.
 With universal credit and ‘affordable’ housing.
 With Glastonbury and Momentum.
 With Oh Jeremy Corbyn . . .